stephengold/Acorus/README.md

 when camera controller is enabled and disabled.
 Each change is reflected in the help node.

-### TestTwoModes

-This example demonstrates an `ActionApplication` with 2 input modes:
-The initially-active mode enables `FlyByCamera` for camera movement.
-The other mode allows you to type a line of text.

 ### TestCursors

 To remind the user which input mode is active,